zopefoundation/zope.interface/docs/README.rst

   >>> IFoo.providedBy(Foo)
   False

-We can also ask what interfaces are implemented by an object:
+We can also ask what interfaces are implemented by a class:

 .. doctest::